dyonc/dyo/README.md

 ## Implementation

-Dub is built as a standard Next.js application with [Middleware](https://nextjs.org/docs/advanced-features/middleware) to handle multi-tenancy, inspired by [the Vercel Platforms Starter Kit](https://github.com/vercel/platforms).
+Dyo is built as a standard Next.js application with [Middleware](https://nextjs.org/docs/advanced-features/middleware) to handle multi-tenancy, inspired by [the Vercel Platforms Starter Kit](https://github.com/vercel/platforms).

 [Redis](https://redis.io/) is used as the database for storing links and analytics data, which works well for key-value data types.
 Redis also has the Sorted Set data type, which is perfect for storing & retrieving time-series analytics data.
 Here's the full schema: